General purposes

 Description

-Monthly estimates of size-frequencies of the catch retained and discarded by fishing fleet, fishery, grid area, species, and sex.
+Monthly estimates of size-frequencies of the catch retained and discarded by fishing fleet, fishery, grid area of 5° longitude and latitude, species, and sex for IOTC species, common sharks, and other bycatch species.

 Conservation and Management Measures